my1396/Econ-Study/_posts/2024-02-18-Norsk-Struktur.md

     区别于 å forsørge → to support, to provide for

-  - *legge vekt på* → to emphasize, to stress
+  - *å legge vekt på* → to emphasize, to stress

     Skolen bør *legge vekt på* praktisk læring. → The school should emphasize practical learning.